speedyleion/speedyleion.github.io/_posts/2021-04-25-walking-file-directories-in-rust-part-2.markdown

-This post is meant to follow on from [Efficientlly Walking File Directories in Rust]({% post_url 2021-02-13-walking-file-directories-in-rust %}) and correct some innaccuracies in [Speeding Up File Modification Time Lookup on Windows]({% post_url 2021-03-03-speeding-up-windows-file-status-lookup %}).
+This post is meant to follow on from [Efficientlly Walking File Directories in Rust]({% post_url 2021-02-13-walking-file-directories-in-rust %}) and correct some inaccuracies in [Speeding Up File Modification Time Lookup on Windows]({% post_url 2021-03-03-speeding-up-windows-file-status-lookup %}).